FredaXin/capstone/README.md

 Among all the regression models, the `BaggingRegressor` yields the best result based on the test R2 score.
 However, even the best model still shows signs of high variance, and the result is not optional.

-During the model elevation process, we confirmed that the model violates the Equality of Variance and Independence of Errors assumptions.

 Based on the model evaluation, features from the census data play an importance role in the model's performance.
 This finding might pose challenges